jackouni/LS170/mental_model.md

 ### LAN

-This is a more localized area in which devices are connected and can communicate in more centralized and direct ways.
+Digital: This is a more localized area in which devices are connected and can communicate in a more centralized and direct way.

-This is a group of humans in a localized area who can communicate more directly between eachother.
+Human: This is a group of humans in a localized area who can communicate in a more centralized and direct way.

+### WLAN

+Digital: Is the same as a LAN, except its a network that connects devices through the use of radio waves instead of physical wires.

+Human: Is the same as a LAN, except its a network that communicates to people through the use of a phone call or intercom instead of running over to the person to devliver communications/messages.

 ### Routers / Local Messengers

-These are devices that recieve messages from other devices and pass the messages along to other devices
+Digital: These are devices that receive messages from other devices and decide the best path to pass the messages along to the respective receiving device.
+Routers act as a way to connect different networks.

+Human: These are local persons who receive messages from other people and decide the best way to pass the messages along to their respective recipient.
+Local messengers act as a way to communicate between other networks of humans.

-### WLAN
+### Switches

-When a local device sends a message to another specialized device that transmits that message through radio waves to other devices in the local area network.

-When a local person sends a message to a local messenger (office assistant or intern) to pass on the message to other people in the local area network.